Delboy/DryDrops/README.md

 - #### Delete Product
     - The Delete Product button can be found in two places.
 One is next to the 'edit' button at the bottom of the product's card.
 The second is to the right of the 'edit' button on the products detail page.
     - Clicking either of the delete buttons will bring up a warning modal, asking the user if they are sure they want to delete the product, and informing them that it is irreversible.
-    - Once the warning modal has been activated if the user then clicks the delete button the product will be removed from the database.
+    - Once the warning modal has been activated, if the user then clicks the delete button the product will be removed from the database.
     - If however, the user presses the cancel button, the modal is closed and no effect has taken place.

     ![Products-Management-Delete](assets/images/product-management-delete.png)